MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 ### Partial  declaration

-TMDL doesn’t force object declaration in the same document.
+TMDL doesn't force object declaration in the same document.
 It is, however, similar to [C# partial classes](/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods) where it's possible split the object definition between multiple files.
-For example, it’s possible to declare a table definition in a [table].tmd file and then have all the measures from all tables defined in a single [measures].tmd file, like shown here:
+For example, it's possible to declare a table definition in a [table].tmd file and then have all the measures from all tables defined in a single [measures].tmd file, like shown here:

 ```tmdl
 table Table1